openshift/ansible-service-broker/docs/config.md

 and disabled.
 It will also tell the broker where to find files on disk that will enable the full functionality.

+*Note: with the absence of async bind, setting launch_apb_on_bind to true can cause the bind action to timeout and will span a retry.
+The broker will handle with with 409 Conflicts because it is the same bind request with different parameters.*

 **field**|**description**|**default value**|**required**
 :-----:|:-----:|:-----:|:-----:
 dev_broker|Allow development routes to be accessable|false|N